What is Warehouse Management?

-Auditing and surveying of your inventory is must
+Auditing and surveying your inventory is a must

 You can use DMAIC: Define, Measure, Improve and Control process and also the PDCA: Plan, Do, Check, and Act process along with the use of a cross-functional team to tackle issues.

 Cycle counting and root cause analysis should be your way of approaching the inventory and warehouse surveying and auditing.

 You should make accuracy percentages of every department available to everyone because inventory accuracy records affect all the stakeholders of the warehouse.

 15. Warehouse Management System